What English Language Proficiency scores (Duolingo, IELTS, or TOEFL) are required to apply?

 - The applicant is not a citizen of a country whose official language is English but has completed a degree program at an institution outside of the US where the language of instruction is English and where the official national language of the country in which the institution is located is English.

-Please note that if you are a US Citizen but have received a degree from a country where English is not the official language you will be required to submit TOEFL or IELTS scores - even if the program curriculum was taught in English.
+Please note that if you are a US Citizen but have received a degree from a country where English is not the official language you will be required to submit English language proficiency scores - even if the program curriculum was taught in English.

 Am I required to provide an academic credential evaluation?

-If you have earned a degree from a college or university outside of the United States you must submit a course by course academic credential evaluation.
-A final transcript or diploma showing completion of the undergraduate degree must be submitted prior to starting the program.
-Please click HERE for the list of agencies SHRS will accept evaluations from.
+If you have earned your degree from a college of university outside of the United States, you must submit a course-by-course academic credential evaluation.
+Please click HERE for detailed information about the credential evaluation requirement including the companies SHRS will accept a credential evaluation from.

 International applicants are not required to submit an evaluation for degrees earned in the United States.